aurollan/Workshop/tooling/readme.md

 #### Limits

-Evenn if those tools are really powerfull, there do not garanty that the code is flawless.
+Even if those tools are really powerfull, there do not garanty that the code is flawless.
  There is 2 major point to keep in mind when using static analyzer:
     - They could bring false positif.